osirixgrpc/osirixgrpc/docs/docs/contributing/CONTRIBUTING.md

 | `dev`  | [https://osirixgrpc.netlify.app](https://osirixgrpc.netlify.app)                   | Documentation in development mode and for user testing of next release. |

 ### Suggesting Changes
-If you would like to suggest a change to the documentation rather than altering the source code, then please let us know through the project <a href="https://github.com/osirixgrpc/osirixgrpc/issues"> issue tracker</a>, ensuring you choose a `documentation` label for the issue.
+If you would like to suggest a change to the documentation please let us know through the project
+<a href="https://github.com/osirixgrpc/osirixgrpc/issues"> issue tracker</a>, ensuring you
+choose a `documentation` label for the issue.
+If you wish to help contribute to the documentation, then please fork the latest copy of the repository, modify it, and submit a pull request to the main branch.

 ## Bug Reporting
 If you encounter any bugs with the OsiriXgrpc plugin then please let us know through the